Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the contents of the /etc/passwd file
+Diplay the contents of /etc/passwd an /etc/hosts